ivanoats/Preselm/README.md

 ## Tutorial

 The Tutorial.elm file contains a tutorial.
-You can compile it with Preselm as described above and then view it.

-You can also view it [here](http://www.grzegorzbalcerek.net/preselm/Tutorial.html).